 6) Latent hardening matrix.
 This is a square matrix with dimensions equal to the maximum number of slip systems.
 This matrix determines the extent to which slip on one system causes hardening in the others.
 A matrix of ones means that all slip systems harden equally (i.e. a ratio of 1:1).

+Ori file

+The texture in the ori file should be orientated such that the intended deformation direction is aligned with the x-axis or RD.
+The layout is basically a list of euler angles in radians.
+The first column denotes the weights of each euler angle set (typically a column of ones), the remaining three columns denote phi1, PHI and phi2.

 prein file